ropensource/Docs/en-us/Development/[English]-JS-SDK.md

 Returns:

-Promise returns String: The address of the newly created account.
+`Promise` returns `String`: The address of the newly created account.

 Example: